-Clindamycin is the best known lincosamide antibiotic and the only one in clinical use.
+Clindamycin is the best-known lincosamide antibiotic and the only one in clinical use.
 By affecting the peptidyl transferase reaction, clindamycin inhibits bacterial protein synthesis and has a bacteriostatic effect.
 It is highly effective against several types of bacteria such as staphylococci, streptococci (also pneumococci) and anaerobic bacteria belonging to the genera Bacteroides, Actinomyces, and Propionibacterium and Clostridium perfringens.
 Other Clostridium spp. and all aerobic gram-negative rods are resistant to clindamycin.

-Clindamycin is readily absorbed from the gastro-intestinal tract and reaches significant, clinically relevant concentrations in bone and other tissues.
+Clindamycin is readily absorbed from the gastrointestinal tract and reaches significant, clinically relevant concentrations in bone and other tissues.
 It undergoes metabolism in the liver, which is why clindamycin therapy has been linked to symptoms like jaundice and elevated hepatic enzyme levels.
 Clindamycin-based drugs contain high levels of benzyl alcohol so clindamycin should not be administered during pregnancy and the first months of life.

 Clindamycin resistance is based on modifications of the ribosomal binding site and inactivating nucleotidyltransferases.
 In addition, the cell wall of gram-negative bacteria is impermeable to clindamycin.

-Clindamycin is associated with a high risk of antibiotic-associated enterocolitis (C. diff colitis), so it is used exclusively in the treatment of serious anaerobic infection, such as abscesses, intra-abdominal infections, osteomyelitis, or dental and gynaecological infections.
+Clindamycin is associated with a high risk of antibiotic-associated enterocolitis (C. diff colitis), so it is used exclusively in the treatment of serious anaerobic infection, such as abscesses, intra-abdominal infections, osteomyelitis, or dental and gynecological infections.